How to Avoid Weight Gain When Quitting

 What If You’ve Already Gained Weight?

-If you’re reading this after the fact — you quit smoking and you gained 15, 20, 30 pounds — first of all, congratulations.
+If you’re reading this after the fact, you quit smoking and gained 15, 20, 30 pounds, first of all: congratulations.
 You quit smoking.
 That is an extraordinary achievement.

-Now, here’s the practical reality: the weight is addressable.
-It responds to the same interventions as any other weight gain — gradual dietary adjustments, increased physical activity, adequate sleep, stress management.
+The weight is addressable.
+It responds to the same interventions as any other weight gain: gradual dietary adjustments, increased physical activity, adequate sleep, stress management.
 The difference is that you’re now addressing it with functioning lungs, better circulation, more energy, and a body that isn’t being poisoned 20 times a day.

 You are in a stronger position to manage your weight as a non-smoker than you ever were as a smoker.
 The foundation is better now.